coderefinery/manuals/exercise-leaders.md

 Most importantly, *you do not have to know everything* (we don't, either), but you are expected to:

-- Have been to a CodeRefinery before and used git some since then, OR have some general experience with git (branching, pull requests) and command line work.
+- Have been to a CodeRefinery before and used git some since then, OR have some general experience with git (branching, pull requests) and command line work, OR be able to generally follow the path of the exercises that we have laid out.

 - Be present in your assigned breakout room during exercise sessions of the workshop.